cjdbarlow/bedside-notebook/anaesthesia/regional/tap.md

 The TAP block is a regional technique to provide analgesia to the anterior abdominal wall, between the mid-clavicular lines.
 There are three approaches:
 * Posterior approach
-Performed laterally above the iliac crest, and provides analgesia below the umbilicus
+Performed laterally above the iliac crest, and provides analgesia below the umbilicus.
 * Subcostal approach
-Performed under the costal margin, lateral to the rectus, and provides periumbilical analgesia
+Performed under the costal margin, lateral to the rectus, and provides periumbilical analgesia.
 * Oblique subcostal approach
-Multiple injections along the oblique subcostal line, pr
+Multiple injections along the oblique subcostal line, and provides analgesia to upper abdominal incisions.

 ##Indications
 * Abdominal surgery where epidural would be excessive or contraindicated